Who is Jesus?

 No, Christianity is a monotheistic religion.
 Christians hold to the doctrine of the Trinity, which is that there is only one God, but who consists of three distinct “persons” — the Father, the Son (Jesus), and the Holy Spirit.
 This doctrine is by no means simple, and in fact it wasn’t written specifically about in the Bible and wasn’t formalized until the 4th century.
 But Christians do not believe that the three-person-ness of God means that there are three gods.

-One way of thinking about it is this: If an Author were to write a book and then write Himself into that book as a character, the Author would simultaneously be a character in the story as well as the narrator.
+Another way of thinking about it is this: If an Author were to write a book and then write Himself into that book as a character, the Author would simultaneously be a character in the story as well as the narrator.
 This is essentially how most Christians think about the relationship between God the Father and Jesus, the Son.
 (The Holy Spirit adds a whole other dimension to this.)

 Do Christians believe that Jesus rose from the dead historically and bodily?